future-wd/hugo-responsive-images/readme.md

     figcaptionClass: figure-caption # default figcaption class
     figureImageClass: "figure-img img-fluid" # default figure image class (appended to image class) ## USE .class inline
     figureTitleH: 4 # heading level for figure title
+    renderHookWrapperClass: img-wrapper # image wrapper class for render hook
+    shortcodeWrapperClass: img-wrapper # image wrapper class for shortcode
-    loading: lazy/auto/lazysizes # lazy/auto are for stock browser behavior, lazysizes will use lazysizes.js to handle image loading.
-Defaults to lazy.
-If you use default (`lazy`) or `lazysizes`, you will need to set above the fold images to `auto`.
+    loading: lazy # or auto/lazysizes # lazy/auto are for stock browser behavior, lazysizes will use lazysizes.js
-    sizes: user/lazysizes # uses lazysizes to automatically generate the sizes property.
-User does not generate any sizes, you need to declare them.
-Defaults to user
+    sizes: user # or lazysizes # uses lazysizes to automatically generate the sizes property
     renderHook: false # set to false to disable included markdown image render hook
                       # override by setting imageRenderHook: true/false in front matter
-    # provider: netlify # currently only supports netlify image processing.
-    # suppressWidthWarning: true # turn off image too narrow warning
-    # placeholder: lqip/dominant/file_name  (see colours set up in assets/images/placeholder-colors) use filename without .gif
+    # placeholder: lqip # or dominant/file_name  (see colours set up in assets/images/placeholder-colors) use filename without .gif
     lqipBlurAmount: 5 # apply gaussian blur amount of 5 to lqip
                       # may need to be increased at a page level for larger images
     lqipDivAmount: 5 # lqip is 5x smaller than the smallest image in srcset
     gifDivAmount: 10 # single color gif placeholder is 10x smaller than smallest image in srcset
+    # provider: netlify # currently only supports netlify image processing.
+    # suppressWidthWarning: true # turn off image too narrow warning
+    # type: page # or global # useful for setting all images on a page to global resources, or set default
 ```

 > All of image parameter configuration items can also be configured on a per page basis by adding the config to the page's front matter.